David-F-G-Flores/2-Variant-Search-R-/README.md

 Because multiple studies (supporting evidence) of the same gene were identified, the ``` mousegenes ``` object held duplicate genes records.
 The object was sorted by the year of publication to retain the most recent, and duplicate genes removed.
 R code not shown for this sorting operation.

+This method uses biomaRt library to find homologs, the chromosomal positions of the genes, variants within and associated SIFT score information.
+Specific genome assemblys are requested in these biomaRt requests.

 Open bioMart library.
 ```R
 library(biomaRt)